AnisDz-Spot/provision-worksuite/README.md

 - Your hosting platform (Vercel/Netlify/Custom)
 - Error messages or logs
-- Confirmation that `lib/db/schema.sql` was executed
+- Confirmation that Prisma migrations were applied successfully